gabrielgomesferraz/WebFundamentals/src/content/en/tools/chrome-devtools/console/log.md

 The goal of this section is to introduce you to the different message types that you're likely to see in the Console, and explain how you can log each message type yourself from your own JavaScript.

-1. Click the **Log Greeting** button in the demo. `Hello, Console!` gets logged to the Console.
+1. Click the **Log Info** button in the demo. `Hello, Console!` gets logged to the Console.

-1. Next to the `Hello, Console!` message in the Console click **log.js:X**.
+1. Next to the `Hello, Console!` message in the Console click **log.js:2**.
 The Sources panel opens and highlights the line of code that caused the message to get logged to the Console.
 The message was logged when the page's JavaScript called `console.log('Hello, Console!')`.